Unity-Technologies/com.unity.multiplayer.samples.bitesize/Experimental/README.md

 This means:
 - They are unsupported and may be changed or removed at any time.
-- They are not rigorously tested against editor versions, platforms or devices.
+- They are not rigorously tested against Unity Editor versions, platforms, or devices.
-- They are not maintained to the same quality or standards as those labelled as Production-Ready.
+- They are not maintained to the same quality or standards as those labelled as _Production-Ready_.
 - They may address unsupported use cases.

-If you are looking for education on game features critical to your production, please use our **'Production-Ready'** [samples](https://docs-multiplayer.unity3d.com/netcode/current/learn/bitesize/bitesize-introduction/) and [documentation](https://docs-multiplayer.unity3d.com/).
+For education on game features critical to your production, please use our **Production-Ready** [Bitesize samples](https://docs-multiplayer.unity3d.com/netcode/current/learn/bitesize/bitesize-introduction/), [Boss Room](https://docs-multiplayer.unity3d.com/netcode/current/learn/bossroom/bossroom/), and [documentation](https://docs-multiplayer.unity3d.com/).

-To connect, find support and share feedback, join the multiplayer community on the Unity [Discord](https://discord.gg/mNgM2XRDpb) and [Forum](https://forum.unity.com/forums/multiplayer.26/).<br> <center>
+To connect, find support and share feedback, join the multiplayer community on the [Unity Discord](https://discord.gg/mNgM2XRDpb) and [Unity Forum](https://forum.unity.com/forums/multiplayer.26/).<br> <center>
 | -- |

 ## Contributing